bytedance/DreamO/README.md

 **tips**: If you observe limb distortion or poor text generation, try increasing the guidance scale; if the image appears overly glossy or over-saturated, consider lowering the guidance scale.

 #### For consumer-grade GPUs
-We have added support for 8-bit quantization and CPU offload to enable execution on consumer-grade GPUs.
-This requires the `optimum-quanto` library, and thus the PyTorch version in `requirements.txt` has been upgraded to 2.6.0.
-If you are using an older version of PyTorch, you may need to reconfigure your environment.
+Currently, the code supports two quantization schemes: int8 from [optimum-quanto](https://github.com/huggingface/optimum-quanto) and [Nunchaku](https://github.com/mit-han-lab/nunchaku).
+You can choose either one based on your needs and the actual results.
+- **For users with 8GB GPUs**, run `python app.py --nunchaku --offload` to enable CPU offloading alongside nunchaku quantization.
+According to the [feedback](https://github.com/bytedance/DreamO/pull/99), it takes about 20 seconds to generate a 1024-resolution image on NVIDIA 3080.

-- **For users with 24GB GPUs**, run `python app.py --int8` to enable the int8-quantized model.
+- **For users with 24GB GPUs**, run `python app.py --quant int8` to enable the int8-quantized model or `python app.py --quant nunchaku` to enable the nunchaku-quantized model.

 - **For users with 16GB GPUs**, run `python app.py --int8 --offload` to enable CPU offloading alongside int8 quantization.
 Note that CPU offload significantly reduces inference speed and should only be enabled when necessary.